What Is a Pocket Listing and Why Would a Seller Use One?

 In an open market sale, an agent uses the local or regional MLS to distribute information about a new listing to the market — including its square footage, number of beds and baths, listing photos, and a description about the property.
 These details are then syndicated across major real estate websites for consumers to browse through.

-The U.S. has nearly 600 MLSs, listing 80% of homes sold nationwide, according to the Real Estate Standards Organization.
-Pocket listings are rare because without the MLS, a home isn’t likely to be seen by many people which can hinder a home’s ability to sell or cause it to sell at a lower price.
+The US has about 540 MLSs, listing more than 80% of homes sold nationwide, according to the Real Estate Standards Organization.
+Pocket listings are rare because without the MLS, a home isn’t likely to be seen by many people, which can hinder a home’s ability to sell or cause it to sell at a lower price.

 Are there any alternatives to pocket listings?